 Protests bringing attention to racial injustice and calling for systemic reform have swept the globe, with several European protests taking place in the last month.

 Germany saw large protests across ten cities, with some people obeying social-distancing rules while wearing masks and gloves after Angela Merkel’s request to do so.

 In France, the family of Adama Traoré – a black man who suffocated while in police custody in 2016 – called for protests, organised by the advocacy group La Verité Pour Adama.
 In Paris, however, the protests turned violent after authorities refused to allow gatherings of over ten people, due to Covid-19 fears.
 This resulted in widespread arson, looting, and protestors throwing projectiles like rocks at police.

 Italy had mostly peaceful sit-in protests and marches to the US embassy while Black Lives Matter activists such as Naomie Pieter organised large protests in the Netherlands.
 These partially respected social distancing as well.

-Countries such as Poland and Denmark had smaller, peaceful protests – yet there were some instances of vandalism, like the needless defacing of a statue of General Tadeusz Kościuszko, a key 18th century figure in Polish and American history who also supported the emancipation and education of black slaves.
+Countries such as Poland and Denmark had smaller, peaceful protests – yet there were some instances of vandalism, like the defacing of a statue of General Tadeusz Kościuszko, a key 18th century figure in Polish and American history who also supported the emancipation and education of black slaves.
 The Polish government swiftly called for restoration of the monument.